Dimitris112/Contact-Manager-pp3/README.md

 - **Github** Used as the hosting platform for the repository.
 - **Gitpod** Used as the IDE for writing, editing and debugging code.
 - **Heroku** Used for deploying the application.
-- **Python:** Used as the programming language for creating the application.
+- **Python** Used as the programming language for creating the application.
 - **Gspread** Used for interacting with Google Sheets.
 - **Tabulate** Used to format data into tables for easy reading.
 - **Numpy** Used for handling large amounts of data efficiently.